anmol9875/Projects/ClusteringAlgorithmAnalysis/README.md

 ---

-## 📊 Key Learnings
+## Key Learnings
-- Each algorithm has strengths depending on the data type and business case.
+- Clustering reveals hidden patterns when labels are not available
-- **K-Means** is efficient but assumes spherical clusters.
+- **K-Means** is effective but sensitive to scale and requires predefined `k`
-- **DBSCAN** is powerful for noise detection and non-globular clusters.
+- **DBSCAN** can find arbitrarily shaped clusters and detect outliers, no need to specify number of clusters
-- **K-Prototypes** handles real-world datasets with categorical features without one-hot encoding.
+- **K-Prototypes** is ideal for datasets that contain both numerical and categorical data

 ---